Vyral/mark-adams/_posts/2020-03-13-our-favorite-chips-in-honor-of-national-potato-chip-day.md

 Annie brought a local treat, Mama Saba’s Pita Chips.
 They are a scrumptious, slightly healthier alternative to potato chips.
 She also brought Dorito’s, which she used to put on a sandwich with mayo and country ham when she was younger and in school.

-**March 14 is also National Pie Day, and I got a close-up view of one at 3:30 in the video above.**
+**March 14 is also National Pi(e) Day, and I got a close-up view of one at 3:30 in the video above.**

 What’s your favorite chip?
-What’s your favorite pie?
+What’s your favorite pi(e)?
 Let us know in the comments.
 If you have any questions for us in the meantime, don’t hesitate to reach out via phone or email.
 We look forward to hearing from you.